-WebMoney is an innovative online payment environment
+WebMoney is an innovative online payment system

 WebMoney is an anomalous sports-betting payment method.
 It is both popular and flies under the radar.
 WebMoney is popular among gamblers in the sense that they’re an e-wallet, and e-wallets are one of the three most used payment methods at online gaming sites.
 But the company is also relatively unknown compared to the wider-reaching e-wallets from Skrill, Neteller, and PayPal.
 That doesn’t mean WebMoney isn’t right for you.
 It is just as universally available, and they claim to have over 40 million users.
 Your decision should come down to factors other than their name.
 Fortunately, we’re about to take you through all the most important ones.